sa-tre/satre-specification/docs/source/standard.md

 | Statement | Guidance |
 | --------- | -------- |
-| Protection against data theft via physical means | Restricting access to research facilities containing computers logged into TREs can help prevent malicious actors from viewing or stealing sensitive data, for example by photographing a computer screen.
-| Physical access controls | Physical controls on access to a TRE could include surveillance systems, restricting access to locked rooms that limit entry to authorized personnel only, visitor management systems and employee training.
+| TREs could offer physical protection measures against data leakage or theft via physical means | Restricting access to research facilities containing computers logged into TREs can help prevent malicious actors from viewing or stealing sensitive data, for example by photographing a computer screen.
+Physical controls on access to a TRE could include surveillance systems, restricting access to locked rooms that limit entry to authorised personnel only, visitor management systems and employee training.
-| Compliance with regulatory requirements | Many regulatory frameworks, such as GDPR, emphasize the need for physical security controls to protect sensitive data.
-Compliance with these regulations often requires organisations to implement specific physical security measures to safeguard sensitive data properly.
+| TREs hosting particularly sensitive data may need to comply with specific regulatory requirements | Regulatory frameworks such as GDPR emphasise the need for physical security controls to protect sensitive data.
+Compliance with these regulations could require organisations to implement specific physical security measures to safeguard their TRE from unauthorised access.

 ## Roles